Approximation and Convergence of Large Atomic Congestion Games: Introduction

-In a \emph{\aclu{WCG}}, there is a finite number of players who are characterized by a type and a weight.
-The type determines the set of feasible strategies of a player and the weight determines the player's impact on the costs.
+In a \emph{weighted congestion game}, there is a finite number of players who are characterized by a type and a weight.
+The type determines the set of feasible strategies for the player and the weight determines the player's impact on the costs.
 Moreover, there is a finite set of resources and each strategy corresponds to a subset of these resources.
 Players of a given type have the same set of available strategies.
 A strategy profile for all players induces a flow on each strategy equal to the total weight of players choosing it, as well as a load on each resource equal to the total weight of players using that resource as part of their strategy.
-The cost of using a resource is a weakly increasing function of its load.
+The cost of using a resource is a weakly increasing function of its load, and the cost of a strategy is additive over its resources.
 This defines a finite cost-minimization game.
 As shown by \citet{Ros:IJGT1973}, every congestion game in which all the players have the same weight admits a potential and has equilibria in pure strategies.
 With heterogeneous weights, only mixed equilibria are guaranteed to exist \citep{Nas:PNAS1950}.

 As a special case of congestion games, a routing game features a finite directed network whose edges represent the resources.
-The \acl{OD} pairs encode the types, and the corresponding origin-destination paths provide the strategies.
-To illustrate, consider a routing game over a simple network composed of two parallel edges with the same strictly-increasing cost function $\cost(\argdot)$, as shown in \cref{fi:parallel-network}, and suppose that there are $\run$ players who need to choose an edge to route an identical weight of $\weight\equiv\demand/\run$.
-Here, $\demand$ denotes the total weight or demand.
+The origin-destination pairs encode the types, and the corresponding origin-destination paths provide the strategies.
+To illustrate, consider a routing game over a simple network composed of two parallel edges with the same strictly-increasing cost function $c(\argdot)$, as shown in Figure~\ref{fi:parallel-network}, and suppose that there are $n$ players who need to choose an edge to route an identical weight of $w\equiv d/n$.
+Here, $d$ denotes the total weight or demand.